cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 #### Unity visualization of a 3d point cloud map
-This modules is implemented on the machine running windows and provides a platform on which visualize the point cloud map put together by the SLAM algorithm module
+This modules is implemented on the machine running windows and provides a platform on which visualize the point cloud map put together by the SLAM algorithm module.
+Unity will visualize the map and provide the connection with the oculus with all the relative scripts to link the game camera with the movement of the oculus
 #### Oculus

 ##### Inputs